-UPDATE: Rock Cut Road Transfer Station Remains Closed for Upgrades at the Rock Cut Road Transfer Station in Jamesville this past spring to complies with the NYS-DEC's recently revised fire suppression contractor).
+UPDATE: Rock Cut Road Transfer Station Remains Closed for Upgrades at the Rock Cut Road Transfer Station in Jamesville this past spring to modernize it, so that it contractor); and Burns Bros complies with the NYS-DEC's recently revised fire suppression contractor).
 Solid Waste Management Facility Requirements.